shiroyasha/blog-source/source/posts/the-importance-of-a-good-shell-prompt.html.md

 investment will slow you down, but with time, your investment will reward you development workflow exponentially.

-One of the first things you want to modify in your shell is command line prompt.
+One of the first things you want to modify in your shell is the command line prompt.

 ## The prompt